sinobuz/asuna/README.md

 # asuna

-# Asuna is a Discord bot coded with the
-# Discord.py Library that has lots of
+# Asuna is a Discord bot coded with the discord.py library and has lots of cool features.

+# Developer
+ashdsc is the developer of Asuna.

-# Cool features!
+# Release
+I am planning on releasing Asuna and bringing the bot out of Alpha/Beta in July 2021.